fkirc/attranslate/README.md

 ### Key-Based

-If you pass the `--key-based` flag, this tool will use the source file's values as the basis of translations.
+If you pass use the `keybased` option (`--type keybased`), this tool will use the source file's values as the basis of translations.
 Keys can be nested, the structure will be transfered over to the translated files as well.